carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 $$
 4! = 4 \cdot 3 \cdot 2 \cdot 1 = 24
 $$

+A possible implementation in Python could be the following:

 ~~~python
 n = 4 # This the input